Shed Long’s grand slam in 10th gives Mariners sweep of Rays

 Gonzales gave Seattle six innings, allowing just one run.
 He didn’t quite make it through the seventh much to his disappointment.

 With the score tied at 1-1 in the seventh, he retired Yandy Diaz for the first out of the inning.
 It would be the only out he’d record.
 Brandon Lowe stayed on a sinker low and away and drove it deep center.
 Jake Fraley, who had made a nice leaping grab against the wall in the fourth inning, couldn’t quite make a similar catch while looking into the afternoon sun in a cloudless sky.
 Even with his sunglasses on, the ball struck the thumb of Fraley’s glove as he collided with the ball and bounced away.
-With Shed Long Jr. alertly backing up on the play, Lowe was held to a double.
+With Long alertly backing up on the play, Lowe was held to a double.

 But that extra base saved didn’t matter when former Mariner Mike Zunino, who had struck out in his previous two at-bats against Gonzales and looked bad doing so, was able to make contact with a lunging swing on the third consecutive changeup thrown to him.
 Long didn’t seem to pick up the ball of Zunino’s bat and the line drive went over his head just out of his reach, bouncing over the wall in left for an RBI ground rule double and a 2-1 lead.